-- 9.1 Meaning of Investors' Protection - 9.2 Importance of Investors' Protection - 9.3 Mechanisms of Protecting Investors - 9.4 Forces Hampering the Interests of Investors - 9.5 Grievances Concerning Stock Exchange Dealings - 9.6 SEBI Guidelines Regarding Rights and Responsibilities of Investors - 9.7 Grievance Redressal Cells in Stock Exchanges - 9.8 Redressal of Grievances of Investors - 9.9 Insider Trading - 9.10 Role of SEBI in Removing Insider Trading - 9.11 Investors' Protection in the New Issue Market
+- 9.1 Meaning of Investors' Protection - 9.2 Importance of Investors' Protection - 9.3 Mechanisms of Protecting Investors - 9.4 Forces Hampering the Interests of Investors - 9.5 Grievances Concerning Stock Exchange Dealings - 9.6 SEBI Guidelines Regarding Rights and Responsibilities of Investors - 9.7 Grievance Redressal Cells in Stock Exchanges - 9.8 Redressal of Grievances of Investors - 9.9 Insider Trading - 9.10 Role of SEBI in Removing Insider Trading

-This chapter deals with investors' protection.
+This unit deals with investors' protection.
 It provides the meaning of investors' protection and discusses the investors' rights and obligations.
 It considers grievances of the investors concerning stock exchange dealings.
 There are grievance redressal cells in stock exchanges.
 We shall discuss about such cells in major stock exchanges.
-This chapter also considers the role of Securities and Exchange Board of India (SEBI) in providing investors' protection.
+This unit also considers the role of Securities and Exchange Board of India (SEBI) in providing investors' protection.
 It also deals with role and functions of Company Law Board, the role of press and judiciary in investors' protection.